schoeberl/tt09-sigma-delta/docs/info.md

 The circuit will probably add some noise, as it is very crude.
 But it went from the analog domain to digital and then back.

-Future work shoulb be to use that sigma-delta coded signal to do some fun audio processing.
+Future work should be to use that sigma-delta coded signal to do some fun audio processing.

 Anyone knowing how to do DSP in the sigma-delta domain?